Contextualize Me -- The Case for Context in Reinforcement Learning: Experiments

 \section{Experiments}

-Having discussed the theoretical framework of cRL, the implications of context and how context can be considered in the training process, we now study several research questions regarding the empirical effects of context.
-First, how do different degrees of context variation influence learning?
-Furthermore, how does the performance on training and test context distribution relate to one another?
-Finally, we empirically explore several ways of conditioning policies on context information.
+Having discussed the framework of \ac{cRL} and the implications of context in training, we now study several research questions regarding the empirical effects of context: \begin{inparaenum}[(i)] \item How much does varying context influence performance?
+Can agents compensate across context variations in a zero-shot manner? \item Can we observe the effects discussed in Section~\ref{sec:crl} in practice?
+I.e., is there an observable optimality gap on cMDPs, does the context visibility influence the performance and which role does the width of the context distribution play? \item How can we assess generalization performance, and how does the test behavior of agents change when exposed to the context information? \end{inparaenum}

-To explore our research questions we use our benchmark library \CARL.
+To explore our research questions, we use our benchmark library \CARL.
 Details about the hyperparameter settings and used hardware for all experiments are listed in Appendix~\ref{appendix:hyperparameters}.
-In each experiment, we train and evaluate on $5$ different random seeds and a set of $100$ sampled contexts.
+In each experiment, if not specified otherwise, we train and evaluate on $10$ different random seeds and a set of $128$ uniformly sampled contexts.
+All experiments can be reproduced using the scripts we provide with the benchmark library at \mbox{\url{https://github.com/automl/CARL}}.

-\paragraph{Q1: How Do Different Degrees of Context Variation Influence Learning? } In order to demonstrate the drastic impact on the learning behavior when varying the context we deliberately choose an environment known to be simple and solved by many RL algorithms in its vanilla form, \emph{Pendulum} from OpenAI gym~\cite{gym}.
-Pendulum's dynamic equations (see Appendix~\ref{sec:pendulum_dyna_eq}) mirror the simplicity of the environment.
-We also use a DDPG~\cite{lillicrap-iclr16} agent which is known to work well on Pendulum.